acti0nm4n/localTV-RokuClient/README.md

 localTV-RokuClient
 ==================
 Local media client for NowTV Roku box.
-Requires localTV-server for file list.
+Requires localTV-server for file list (https://github.com/acti0nm4n/localTV-server/)

 Built for use with NowTV and Raspberry Pi (or any PC) as server.